edocbuhtig/ionic-standalone-firebase/README.md

 # Ionic Angular (Standalone)  Firebase/Firestore CRUD

-## This was just a POC built for a Spanish Client
+ ["This was just a POC built for a Spanish Client"] SETUP
-SETUP
 - (git clone )
 -  Run (npm i --legacy-peer-deps )